capactio/website/docs/content-development/guide.md

 > For now the Capact CLI does not verify the content of the `action` property in **Implementations**.
 It will not verify, that your workflow is correct and will execute properly.

-To verify all your manifests in `hub-content` directory, execute:
+To verify all your manifests in `manifests` directory, execute:
 ```
-capact validate hub-content/**/*.yaml
+capact validate manifests/**/*.yaml
 ```

 You can read more about the Capact CLI [here](https://github.com/capactio/capact/tree/main/cmd/cli/README.md).